JosephHeydorn/MakeCode-Tutorials/docs/projects/Traffic-Signal.md

 ## Step 4

 For part 2 all we need to do is copy exactly what we have done above, except we are going to change a few values.
-Lets set P5 to 0 and change P7 to 1.
+Let's set P5 to 0 and change P7 to 1.
 This is signifying that the light is turning green!

 ```blocks
 basic.forever(function () {